alexlee22/indoor-tracking-blog/_posts/2016-06-20-visualisation-grasshopper-shortest-path.md

 ### Task 4

-(Ben will help with this)Generate new data based on the layout.
+(Ben will help with this) Generate new data based on the layout.
 Going from one bast station to the other is only feasible because we know the special layout.

 ### Task 5

-Create a walking mesh(NAV-mesh) for BVN and ARUP. only on the nodes you can walk to.
+Create a walking mesh(nav-mesh) for BVN and ARUP. only on the nodes you can walk to.
 (Make sure there is only traversable edges in areas you can walk to) Read Ben's and Dan's squat paper that will explain what a NAV-mesh does.
 A traversal graph(Dan can help).
 Create a mesh of places you can walk to in BVN.
 Tuning to change the density of the plan, but doesn't cut anywhere off  by accident.

 Think about maybe needing to bake in Rhino and then bring back into GH to get rid of any computational problems.